-Theorem \ref{thm:contraction} and Corollary \ref{cor:rates} show that the Vecchia approximations of Mat\'{e}rn processes retain exactly the same posterior contraction rates as the mother Mat\'{e}rn processes, see e.g. \cite{szabo2023adaptation}.
-These verify that one can enjoy the benefits of scalable computation with Vecchia Gaussian processes without any loss in terms of estimation error rate.
-Hence, our results fill the gap for the statistical guarantees of Vecchia GPs that have been manifesting in the past few years.
+Theorem \ref{thm:contraction} and Corollary \ref{cor:rates} show that the Vecchia approximations of Mat\'{e}rn processes achieve the same posterior contraction rates as their mother GP counterpart, see e.g. \cite{szabo2023adaptation}.
+This confirms that one can enjoy the computational scalability of Vecchia Gaussian processes without any loss in estimation accuracy.
+In this way, our results address a long-standing gap in the statistical guarantees for Vecchia GPs that has persisted in recent years.